productteams/brightworkers/site/content/products.md

 testimonials:
   - author: Samantha Kauris
     quote: >-
-      The first time I tried R831’s services, I couldn’t even believe that their restoration crew was more punctual that I was.
-They were under budget and delivered on time.
+      The first time I tried Brightworkers services, I was impressed.
+My boat had never looked this good.
+Now after a year, they have finally made my boat water-tight and there is not a hint of mildew when I come to use the boat on the weekend.
   - author: Jim Troller
     quote: >-
-      R831 turned a wood table repair in need of repair into a beautiful masterpiece.
+      Brightworkers turned a wood table repair in need of repair into a beautiful masterpiece.
 I love their stance on using the most-eco friendly products and leaving my property immaculate.
 A job well done.
 full_image: /img/products/products-full-width.jpg
 pricing: